freenas/freenas-docs/userguide/storage.rst

 The :guilabel:`Add Volume` button warns that **existing data will be cleared**.
-In other words, creating a new volume reformats the selected disks.
-If the existing data is meant to be preserved, click the :guilabel:`Cancel` button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
+In other words, creating a new volume **reformats the selected disks**.
+To preserve existing data, click the :guilabel:`Cancel` button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
 If so, perform that action instead.
 If the current storage format is not supported, it is necessary to back up the data to external media, format the disks, then restore the data to the new volume.

 Depending on the size and number of disks, the type of controller, and whether encryption is selected, creating the volume may take some time.
-After the volume is created, the screen will refresh and the new volume is listed in the tree under :menuselection:`Storage --> Volumes`.
+After the volume is created, the screen refreshes and the new volume is listed in the tree under :menuselection:`Storage --> Volumes`.
-Click the *+* next to the volume name to access its :ref:`Change Permissions`, :ref:`Create Dataset`, and :ref:`Create zvol` options.
+Click the *+* next to the volume name to access :ref:`Change Permissions`, :ref:`Create Dataset`, and :ref:`Create zvol` options for that volume.

 .. index:: Encryption